Restoration Pathway

 • Want Christ-centered formation rather than quick fixes or surface change

-• Are open to structure, accountability, and weekly engagement
+• Are open to structure, accountability, and consistent weekly engagement

 • Understand that restoration unfolds over time and requires patience

-This pathway primarily focuses on the individual who has caused the rupture, recognizing that meaningful restoration must first take root within the heart, character, and spiritual life.
+This pathway primarily focuses on the individual who has contributed to the rupture, recognizing that meaningful restoration must first take root within the heart, character, and spiritual life.

 This pathway may not be appropriate if: